About Childs Ercall

 Records show that the village is mentioned in the Domesday Book in 1086 and there are many old houses in the village, including Childs Ercall Hall.
 In WW2 there were two airfields adjacent to the village and some of the buildings and runways can still be seen.

 Childs Ercall has a village hall, known as the Jubilee Hall as it was first built to celebrate the Silver Jubilee of Queen Elizabeth II.
-The hall is available for private hire and is well used by various groups and classes.
-Adjoining the hall is the large playing field with a football pitch and a separate well-maintained children's play area.
+It is available for private hire and hosts various groups and classes.
+The hall is next to our large playing field with a superb childrens play area as well as a football pitch and lots of green space.

-Childs Ercall also has its own licensed club, with adjacent Bowling Green.
+Childs Ercall has its own licensed club, with adjacent Bowling Green.
 The club is part of the village's history and was originally established as a working men's club for farm workers.
-Nowadays it is open to all and provides a welcoming atmosphere with a bar and function room.
+Nowadays it is open to all and provides a welcoming atmosphere with a bar, function room and lovely outdoor seating area.

 Neighbouring villages include Hinstock, Cheswardine, Tibberton and Stoke on Tern, which provide various services including village shops and primary schools.